 A clinical trial is a research study designed to evaluate a new treatment approach.
 Clinical trials are the only way new treatments can emerge that improve the lives of people with cancer.

-A clinical trial often starts with a scientific idea based on the results of laboratory research.
-Researchers who come up with these ideas usually work in cancer centers, universities, community clinics, pharmaceutical company labs, or hospitals.
+A clinical trial often starts with a scientific idea, based on the results of laboratory research.
+The researchers who bring forth these ideas usually work in cancer centers, universities, hospitals, community clinics or pharmaceutical company labs.

 There are many types of oncology clinical trials, including treatment, screening, prevention, symptom management and quality of life.
 This booklet focuses on cancer treatment trials.
 While this booklet primarily refers to treatment trials that evaluate drugs, it is important to note that other treatment methods, including surgery and radiation, are also evaluated in clinical trials.